Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Results

 \subsubsection{Evaluation Settings}

+We evaluate \textbf{DiagAgent} on \textbf{DiagBench}, \change{a multi-center benchmark designed to rigorously assess multi-turn diagnostic capabilities across diverse clinical settings.
+As shown in Table~\ref{tab:diagbench_stats}, the benchmark comprises a total of \textbf{2,257 physician-validated patient cases}.
+Considering the training distribution of DiagAgent, we stratify the benchmark into: (1) a MIMIC-IV \textbf{In-Domain~(ID)} test set (750 cases), representing critical care and emergency medicine; and (2) a multi-center \textbf{Out-of-Domain (OOD)} test set (1,507 cases) aggregated from PMC-OA, MTSamples, and DDXPlus, covering multi-source patient distributions, including global case reports, outpatient records, and synthesized differential diagnosis cases based on statistic prior.} \change{To enable fine-grained evaluation, the benchmark is further annotated with \textbf{3,318 physician-authored rubrics} (973 for MIMIC-IV and 2,345 for the OOD subsets).
+These rubrics delineate critical diagnostic interaction logic and necessary examinations within the diagnostic process.} The detailed DiagBench construction pipeline can be found in Section~\ref{sec:method_diagagent_rubrics}.

-We evaluate \textbf{DiagAgent} on \textbf{DiagBench}, focusing on assessing its ability to manage multi-turn diagnostic trajectories.
-The evaluation set comprises 750 physician-validated patient cases from MIMIC-IV, each containing three elements: (i) \textbf{initial inquiry}: patient initialized presentation details (chief complaint, current and past medical history, and other relevant information), forming the starting point for the diagnostic process; (ii) \textbf{referenced multi-turn diagnostic trajectory}: a physician-curated sequence extracted from real EHR records, serving as the ground-truth reference; (iii) \textbf{final diagnosis}: the final confirmed clinical diagnosis outcome.
+All cases are standardized into a unified format containing three key element: (i) \textbf{initial inquiry}: patient initialized presentation details (chief complaint, current and past medical history, and other relevant information), forming the starting point for the diagnostic process; (ii) \textbf{referenced multi-turn diagnostic trajectory}: a physician-curated sequence extracted from real EHR records, serving as the ground-truth reference; (iii) \textbf{final diagnosis}: the final confirmed clinical diagnosis outcome.
 Notably, cases are structured following the same simulation case-construction pipeline used earlier, ensuring each includes a patient profile compatible with the simulator.
-Furthermore, 99 cases are associated with \textbf{973 physician-authored rubrics} that delineate the critical interaction points within the diagnostic process.
-The detailed DiagBench construction pipeline can be found in Section~\ref{sec:method_diagagent_rubrics}.

-We evaluate \textbf{DiagAgent} in two complementary settings with corresponding metrics, namely, single-turn and end-to-end evaluation, as detailed below.
+We consider two complementary evaluation scenarios with corresponding metrics, namely, single-turn and end-to-end evaluation, as detailed below.

 \textbf{Single-turn Evaluation}